Thank you for sending your enquiry! One of our team members will contact you shortly.

 Course Outline

-Introduction to LS Electric PLC Platforms and XG5000
+Introduction to XG5000 and LS Electric PLC Platforms

-- Organizing documentation, folders, and project files
+- Organizing project files, folders, and documentation

-Addressing and Hardware Configuration
+Hardware Configuration and Addressing

-- Defining communication parameters in XG5000
+- Setting communication parameters within XG5000

-- Establishing and confirming online connectivity
+- Establishing and verifying online connectivity

 Ladder Logic Development in XG5000

-- Designing straightforward machine control sequences
+- Constructing simple machine control sequences

 - Efficiently editing rungs and reviewing logic flow